-- The WTO has many roles: it operates a global system of trade rules, it acts as a forum for negotiating trade agreements, it settles trade disputes between its members and it supports the needs of developing countries. - The primary purpose of the WTO is to open trade for the benefit of all.
+The WTO has many roles:

+- It creates Trade Rules which fits global system, - It provides a forum where trade agreements can be negotiated by Nations, - It settles trade disputes between its members and - It listen the needs of developing countries. - The primary purpose of the WTO is to create a atmosphere of trade which benefits all.